Staff Time in Appointments: Time Recording and Calculation

 Example 3

 Suppose that you have attended an appointment that lasted an hour and a half.
 You delivered Service 1, and your colleague delivered Service 2 at the same time; each of you spent one hour on service delivery.
 In the system, you specify the start and end time of each service, as well as the start and end time of the appointment.
-The system calculates the actual service duration of the appointment as two hours (the total of the durations of Service 1 and Service 2), even though the services were performed in the same hour (see the following illustration of this calculation).
+The system calculates the actual service duration of the appointment as two hours (the total of the duration of Service 1 and Service 2), even though the services were performed in the same hour (see the following illustration of this calculation).

 Recording of Staff Time for the Entire Appointment

-If a staff member is working during the entire duration of an appointment, to record the working time, you assign each staff member to the appointment but do not associate this employee with any particular service of this appointment.
+If a staff member is working during the entire duration of an appointment, to record the working time, you assign the staff member to the appointment but do not associate this employee with any particular service of this appointment.
 That is, in the row for the staff member on the Staff tab of the Appointments (FS300200) form, you leave the Detail Ref.
 Nbr. and Inventory ID columns empty.
 The system starts recording the employee's time when a staff member clicks Start on the form toolbar of the form, and finishes recording the time when a staff member clicks Complete on the form toolbar.

 Recording of Staff Time for a Part of the Appointment